Orthopedic Second Opinion: Should I Get One?

 - You have already had a surgery that did not work, and the doctor is recommending another surgery.

-- When you don’t understand the diagnosis.
+- You don’t understand the diagnosis.

 What If The Second Doctor Also Recommends Surgery?

 In some cases, surgery can’t be avoided.
 The second doctor may provide a less-invasive option or more information that gives you greater comfort about having the surgery performed.
 If the second opinion is also for surgery, be sure to ask your orthopedic surgeon for information on what recovery will look like so you know what to expect.